Stillwater’s Rob Walker: The Technician

 Rob Walker has spent a lifetime a half‑step to the side of the spotlight, not because he couldn't hold it, but because he never seemed to need it.
 And that's part of why people tend to relax around him.

 He is tall, but has a way of folding his attention entirely toward whoever is speaking to him, considering carefully, and offering something back that feels genuinely thought through.
 Mike Causey, who has played beside him for decades, puts it simply.
 Rob Walker is one of the nicest people on the planet.
 If not The Nicest.
 One of the kindest people.
 If not The Kindest.
-No one would argue with that.

-Onstage with Stillwater, Rob is one of the three guitars across the front, trading lines with Mike Causey and Bobby Golden, driving songs like "Mind Bender" and "Sunshine Blues," but rarely behaving like a man trying to outshine anyone.
+Onstage with Stillwater, Rob is one of the three guitars across the front, trading lines with Mike and Bobby Golden, driving songs like "Mind Bender" and "Sunshine Blues," but rarely behaving like a man trying to outshine anyone.

-Offstage now, at Community of Older Music Professionals (COMP) luncheons or in rooms like La Cabana in Warner Robins, he carries himself the same way; always gentle, receptive, and moved that people still come up to tell him what those records and shows meant in their lives.
+Offstage now, at Community of Older Music Professionals (COMP) luncheons, or in rooms like La Cabana in Warner Robins, he carries himself the same way; always gentle, receptive, and moved that people still come up to tell him what those records and shows meant in their lives.
 What he has meant in their lives.

 An International Kid in an International Town